upstash/roadmap/README.md

 ![](https://github.com/upstash/roadmap/blob/main/public/ss.png)

-You can deploy Roadmap application yourself and get feedback from your users about your roadmap features.
+You can deploy Roadmap application yourself and ask your users to vote for your roadmap features.
 See the [live example](https://roadmap.upstash.com).

 In this version, the user should sign up (via Auth0) to add a new feature and vote them up.
 Also you can configure yourself as admin, to set a feature request as `released` also delete any feature request.